Online Dermatology Saves Lives – What is the cost?

 Online Dermatology is not costly

 Next time you have a gut feeling something is wrong, it might be worth the convenience and the small cost.

-One year ago Ricardo from San Francisco reached out to us – he wanted to thank us, because he thinks we saved his life.
-He used our First Derm service, with just two clicks and a few hours later he got an answer from a board certified dermatologist with the answer malignant melanoma, the most aggressive form of skin cancer.
+Our patient Ricardo from San Francisco reached out to us – he wanted to thank us, because he says we saved his life.
+He used First Derm online dermatology service and with just two clicks and a few hours later he got an answer from a board certified dermatologist.
+The doctor diagnosed malignant melanoma, the most aggressive form of skin cancer.
 He was recommended to see a dermatologist in person as soon as possible.
 The follow-up analysis confirmed malignant melanoma in situ – an early stage malignant melanoma.
 The early detection could potentially have saved his life.

 95% that have malignant melanoma diagnosed at an early stage are cured.

 Is it worth the cost?

 First Derm service is a telemedicine service focused only on online dermatology (medical term is teledermatology) and only board certified dermatologists review cases.
 It is a simple, fast and in-expensive service.
 Prices starts at $29 for an answer within 48 hours, $39 an answer within 24 hours, and for $59 you have an answer in less than 8 hours.
 The service covers all sorts of skin concern (skin, hair, nails and embarrassing issues).

 A First Derm user missed malignant melanoma answer